temporalio/temporal/docs/worker-versioning.md

 **Note for Temporal Server Operators:** Worker Versioning needs to be enabled from server before being able to run versioned workers or update the rules.
 To enable Worker Versioning set the following dynamic configs to `true`: `frontend.workerVersioningRuleAPIs`, `frontend.workerVersioningWorkflowAPIs`.
-Both configs are per Task Queue.
+Both configs allow configuration globally, per Namespace, or per Task Queue.

 ### Update Rules Using CLI